-Table 3: Time of presentation after onset of symptoms

-Onset of symptoms No of patients Average day of pre- sentation
+Onset of symptoms frequency Average day

 Within 2 months 33 34

 2 to 6 months 22 112

 After 6 months 5 327

 Disease stage at presentation was early stage 18 (30%) and advanced disseminated disease 42 (70%).
-In treatment modality, 8 (13.33%) underwent fertility sparing surgery only, 21(35%) underwent chemotherapy only and 31(51.66%) underwent multimodality treatment.
+In treatment modality, eight (13.33%) underwent fertility sparing surgery only, 21(35%) underwent chemotherapy only and 31(51.66%) underwent multimodality treatment.
 Most of the patients received BEP regime.
 Patient not affordable for bleomycin and unable to follow up weekly received EP Regime.
-33% patient did not complete the recommended course of chemotherapy.
-Over all Cure rate among BEP Vs EP was 66% VS 47%.
-There were 20 (33.33%) dropped out and 40 (66.66%) received recommended treatment among which progressive disease and mortality was recorded in seven (17.5%) patients and 33(82.5%) attended cure.
-But there were no definite schedule follow up for cured children.

-Discussion:
+Over all 66.66% of patients completed recommended course of treatment among then 82.5% were attended cure

+Discussion